and-rew-too/PROJECTS/readme.md

 (No need to include pricing for common items sold >100 packs like resistors, screws, etc)

 ## CAD Files
-Include Within project folders' readme if relevant Include link to public onshape editor in readme Include STL files if relevant, or share jpg of TD / Assembly
+Include within project folders' readme if relevant Include link to public onshape editor in readme Include STL files if relevant, or share jpg of TD / Assembly

 ## Gerber (PCB) Files
-Include Within project folders' readme if relevant Include the full file name path to KiCad file n readme
+Include within project folders' readme if relevant Include the full file name path to KiCad file n readme

 ## Descriptions to add Below